offfahad/paint-application-csharp/README.md

 # Paint-Application
-A C# desktop paint appliaction build in .NET using Windows Forms.
+A C# Desktop Paint Application Build In .NET Using Windows Forms.